rbaid1221/jobcoin-mixer/README.md

 The current architecture diagram for this project also stored under the root github repo called `current-architecture.png`
 ![Current Architecture](current-architecture.png)

+Mostly everything was built to be performmed concurrently & asynchronously, this allows for multiple job coin addresses to be mixed at the same time.
 The project is split into multiple core services (mixer, poller, doler, and the job coin api client)

 - Mixer: The mixer is essentially the entry point of the service.
 It creates an instance of the poller and doler.
 It generates new deposit addresses (and makes sure that the address is truly unused), and adds items to be polled and dole'd.